Aloe Vera Lawsuit

-If you have purchased any of the above aloe vera products, you could be eligible to join a class action lawsuit.
+If you were a victim of false advertising, you could be eligible to join a class action lawsuit.
 Please contact us to explore your legal options.

-If you are interested in joining a lawsuit, you should hold onto the aloe vera product bottle, packaging, and receipt, if possible.
+If you are interested in joining a lawsuit, you should hold onto the product, packaging, and receipt, if possible.
 These items are required for proof of purchase and to compare the ingredients listed on your product to the results of a lab test.

 A successful class action can net you compensation for any financial losses you suffered as a result of a mislabeled or deceptively advertised product.
 Moreover (and, some would argue, more important), you could help ensure that the company responsible would stop misleading consumers in the future.